NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 When a client signs up for BrightPlan’s services through www.brightplan.com, the client will be required to input information about his or her finances, life, financial goals, and tolerance for risk.
 BrightPlan’s proprietary software and algorithms use this information to generate investment and financial planning advice, including portfolio recommendations.
 Each portfolio asset allocation strategy is one in a series of asset allocations that range from conservative (lower risk and return potential) to aggressive (higher risk and return potential).

-BrightPlan’s software and algorithms select one of several model portfolios comprised of mutual funds and/or exchange-traded funds (ETFs) that BrightPlan believes is most likely to help the client achieve the client’s goals, based on the information provided by the client.
-BrightPlan’s Investment Committee oversees this process and has approved each potential model portfolio and the funds included in the portfolio.
-Please see Item 8 for additional information about the model portfolios.
+BrightPlan’s software and algorithms select one of several asset allocations that BrightPlan believes is most likely to help the client achieve the client’s goals, based on the information provided by the client.
+BrightPlan’s Investment Committee oversees this process and has approved each potential asset allocation.
+Please see Item 8 for additional information about the asset allocation process.

 Clients are strongly encouraged to consider their individual circumstances, risk tolerance and needs prior to following any BrightPlan generated recommendation.